Higher Education Subject Development, Delivery and Review Policy

 • the lecturer must consider student access to the necessary resources to meet subject requirements;

-• in order for a subject to be co-delivered with another subject that is not of the same AQF level, Learning and Teaching Committee can approve the co-delivery of a subject across AQF levels.
+• for a subject to be co-delivered with another subject that is not of the same AQF level, Learning and Teaching Committee can approve the co-delivery of a subject across AQF levels.
 In this case, the lecturer must hold a qualification one AQF higher than the highest course of study and the learning outcomes and assessment must reflect the appropriate AQF level.

 Provisions Related to Languages Other Than English (LOTE)